Moving is an exciting new step in people’s lives but is spoiled by many obstacles: overwhelming paperwork, financial stress, careless movers, etc.

 For quick access, the search looks up across categories.
 By allowing both use-cases, we offered more flexibility to users.

-In case your object is not in the database, the last card offers you to create your own.
-Keeping this choice in context opted for this strategy to put people in a position of comsuption instead of creation, which requires less effort.
+When searching, the last result offers you to create your own: this way, this feature shows up in context.
+The strategy was to put people in a position of consumption instead of creation, which requires less effort.

 Before confirming the order, people would need an easy way to double-check everything is okay.
 To help people do that, I added an overview list that keeps the room by room model.